 - Expression, self-discovery.

 Finally, establish your Pillars.
 They should be drives or over-arching parts linking Concepts and Aesthetics.

-- Open structure: you can choose different paths and it must generate different situations.
+- Non-linear structure: different paths must generate different situations.

-- Platforming: exploration must be good enough on its own.
+- Platforming: exploration must be pleasant enough on its own.

-- Tactical - battle system - challenge, expression
+- Tactical - battle system - challenge, discovery

 - Replayability - arcade, open structure - discovery, sensation